sureshvenkatesan/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/repoDiff/readme.md

 ```text
 jf rt curl -XGET "/api/storage/APM123-att-repository-gold-local/?list&deep=1&listFolders=0&mdTimestamps=1&statsTimestamps=1&includeRootPath=1"
 ```
-is the following and it already has the last download stats in "artifactory.stats".
-So use the source_data to get the mdTimestamps.artifactory.stats .
-If the artifact was not downloaded at all the , you could use the "lastModified" date.
-But I chose to use the  default last download stats as  "1900-01-01T00:00:00.000Z." if the artifact was never downloaded.
+already contains the last download statistics under "artifactory.stats."
+Therefore, we can utilize the `source_data` to retrieve the `mdTimestamps.artifactory.stats` for each artifact.
+In cases where an artifact has never been downloaded, we have the option to fall back on the "lastModified" date.
+However, I've chosen to assign the default last download timestamp as `"1900-01-01T00:00:00.000Z"` for artifacts that were never downloaded.
 ```text

 {